TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 <br>

 Good job!
 We've just saved both ourselves and the maintainer a significant amount of energy.
-Now the maintainer know **what happens** to use and how it looks like.
+Now the maintainer knows **what happens** to use and how it looks like.

 ---